-A lot is already taken care of for EU-students who come to the Netherlands as part of an EU exchange program, such as acceptance at the education institution, funding and housing.
-To find out more about this, you can look into the Erasmus program (www.erasmusprogramme.com).
+EU-students, who come to the Netherlands as part of an EU exchange program, have many benefits.
+They will receive help with acceptance into an educational institution as well as with funding and housing.
+To find out more about this, you can look into the Erasmus program.

 Refugees and Asylum Seekers

-Those who have refugee status or are asylum seekers and are starting a higher education, can approach Stichting UAF Steunpunt (www.uaf.nl) for more information on the possibilities of a grant.
-On their website, click on the little British flag in the top right-hand quarter to access a leaflet listing the conditions you must meet.
+Those who have refugee status or are seeking asylum in the Netherlands can approach Stichting UAF Steunpunt.
+They can offer you information on which higher education grants grants are available to you.
+Click on the little British flag in the top right-hand quarter of their website.
+This will enable you to access a leaflet, listing the conditions you must meet.

 Studiefinanciering for Non-Dutch Nationals

-If you are a non-Dutch national, legally residing in the Netherlands, you can apply for the studiefinanciering-loan if:
+Are you are a non-Dutch national, legally residing in the Netherlands?
+You can apply for the studiefinanciering-loan if:

-· you are an EU/EEA/Swiss national and lived in the Netherlands for five consecutive years with a maximum interruption of six months, or if you (or your non-Dutch parent or partner) – contact DUO to find out if there are additional conditions.
+- you are an EU EEA or Swiss national, and have lived in the Netherlands for five consecutive years with a maximum interruption of six months.
+Still, be sure to contact the DUO to find out if there are additional conditions.

-DUO strongly advises foreign EU-students (if you have not been living in the Netherlands for five consecutive years or more) to contact one of their support offices.
+DUO strongly advises foreign EU-students, who have not been living in the Netherlands for five consecutive years or more, to contact one of their support offices.
 They can provide you with further information.

-EU/EEA/Swiss nationals who do not qualify for the studiefinanciering-loan, can, however, apply for a tuition fee loan, to be repaid upon completing their studies, see the following paragraph.
+EU, EEA and Swiss nationals who do not qualify for the studiefinanciering-loan, can apply for a tuition fee loan.
+It will be repaid upon completing their studies. please see the following paragraph.

 Loan Tuition Fees

-To qualify for this, you must meet the following conditions:
+To qualify for this, you must meet this list of conditions:

-· you are enrolled as a full-time student in an accredited course at a funded or recognized institute of higher education or university, senior vocational education (MBO), or secondary vocational education for adults (VAVO).
+- be enrolled as a full-time student, in an accredited course, at a funded or recognized institute of higher education, university, senior vocational education (MBO), or secondary vocational education for adults (VAVO).

-· you have completed a ‘Restitution of tuition fee’-form – for MBO and VAVO, there is a separate form.
+- have completed a ‘Restitution of tuition fee’ form.
+(There are separate forms for MBO and VAVO)